jimjudd/trainerroadtozwift/README.md

 10. Enjoy.

 _Note: once you open Zwift on your computer, the workout will be synced across all your platforms (like iPad, etc.)_

+_Also note: This will display any ramps in power as warmups or cool downs_

+_Also note: This will not display any instructional text from TrainerRoad_